Trademark Licensing

 Using Howard University's Trademarks

 Howard University departments and recognized student groups are required to obtain prior approval to use the University’s name, marks, logos, seals or symbols in any commercial or non-commercial uses.
 University departments and student groups are required to purchase University branded merchandise from officially licensed vendors of the University.
-Items that will be used internally, such as by members of an office, group or as a giveaway, are exempt from royalties.
+Items that will be used internally, such as by members of an office, group or as a giveaway, are subject to a reduced royalty rate.
 Items for resale (including fundraisers) require the vendor to pay royalties to the University on the products.

 The Trademark License Agreement requires that the licensees submit all proposed uses of the logos and word marks to the Office of Auxiliary Enterprises.
 Additionally, all designs using the University’s marks must be submitted to the Office of Auxiliary Enterprises for approval prior to production.
-When requesting permission, complete the Art Approval Request Form, indicating how the product will be used and provide the artwork/design.
+This is completed by the licensee through online licensing portal, BrandManager360.com.

 Our Licensing Partner